 Is your hearing the same all the time?

 Your hearing may be exactly the same every day and at all times during the day, or it may fluctuate during the day or from week to week.
-A fluctuating hearing loss can be quite bewildering if you don’t realise that for reasons outside your control you can hear better on some occasions (this is something other people may find hard to understand).
+A fluctuating hearing loss can be quite bewildering if you don’t realize that for reasons outside your control you can hear better on some occasions (this is something other people may find hard to understand).

 Do you have Tinnitus?